rena-w/SW-FINAL-PROJECT/README.md

 **Code used for testing:** `t.test(x=pol_cl, mu=5.975, alternative="two.sided")`

 #### Testing goodness-of-fit
 In order to see if the standards of long words are equal across the board, I chose to use the chi-square goodness-of-fit test to compare the distributions of the population to each category's sample.
 Because CL is a quantitative variable, I converted it into a categorical one by binning the data in R: `pop_CL$len <- cut(pop_CL$V1, breaks=c(0.5, 4, 11, Inf), labels=c('short', 'med', 'long'))`.
+This gave me the expected proportions of: 27.7% short words, 70.7% medium words, and 1.5% long words.

 **Null hypothesis:** for each chi-square test, the frequency distribution of CLs of each category is the same as that of the population.
 In otherwords, CLs occur in the same proportions in both the population and the sample.